 Our success depends, among other things, on our ability to anticipate and respond to changes in our markets, the direction of technological innovation and the demands of our customers.
 We continue to invest in research and development and have over 500 engineers at the Company.
+We also look to add new technological capabilities through joint ventures and business combinations, such as the recent acquisition of Direct Conversion.
 Combining this focus on innovation and product performance with strong long-term customer relationships allows us to partner with our customers to bring industry-leading products to the X-ray imaging market.
 In addition, total product lifecycle cost is important.
 We continue to improve the life and quality of our imaging components and leverage our scale as the largest X-ray imaging component supplier to provide cost effective solutions.
 Demand for our products can also be impacted by geo-political factors, including tariffs on key imported materials used in manufacturing our products and also on X-ray imaging products we sell to customers outside the United States.